 This is the application to Royal London completed either on paper, online or over the phone containing the information and the answers to the questions that we have used to set up your cover and includes any related information provided to us (or to the medical examiner for Royal London or a third party acting on behalf of Royal London).
-Any data capture form used by your financial adviser in order to then complete your online application doesn't form part of your application.
+Any data capture form used by your financial adviser in order to then complete your online application.